tendermint/budget/docs/Tutorials/README.md

 ## Introduction

-This section contains Tutorials documentation for Budget module.
+This section contains Tutorials documentation for budget module.

 ## Layout

 Tutorials Documentation will come in various forms:

-* [Demo](./demo) - contains any type of demo or presentation for Budget module
+* [Demo](./demo) - contains any type of demo or presentation for budget module
 * [Localnet](./localnet) - contains guideline of how to build `budgetd` and bootstrap local network